-- Close to 3 artificial islands that will be built from the ruins of the canal, one of which is an opera house.
+- Close to 3 artificial islands will be built from the ruins of the canal, one of which is an opera house.

-- The area will witness a large commercial traffic, as the new channel will be concerned with commercial traffic and the Bosphorus will be for tourist traffic.
+- The area will witness large commercial traffic, as the new channel will be concerned with commercial traffic and the Bosphorus will be for tourist traffic.